innoq/ml-ops.org/content/phase-zero.md

 2. *Why* is it important?
 3. *Who* is the end-user?
 Can we specify the *persona*?

-[*Narrowing the domain*](https://cdixon.org/2015/02/01/the-ai-startup-idea-maze) of the problem could be useful for the next question regarding required data.
-For example, instead of creating an universal chat-bot, build a bot that helps with scheduling conference-calls.
+[*Narrowing the domain*](https://cdixon.org/2015/02/01/the-ai-startup-idea-maze) of the problem could be useful for the next question regarding the required data.
+For example, instead of creating a universal chat-bot, build a bot that helps with scheduling conference-calls.

 ### Data Sources
-In this block, we clarify all available and possible data sources to be used for ML task.
-As example, we might consider using:
+In this block, we clarify all available and possible data sources to be used for the ML task.
+As an example, we might consider using:

  + Internal/external databases.
  + REST APIs to gather data.
  + Static files.
  + Web scraping.
- + Output of other (ML) systems.
+ + The output of other (ML) systems.
- + Open source data sets.
+ + Open-source data sets.
    + Useful publicly available datasets: [Kaggle Datasets](https://www.kaggle.com/datasets), [Google's Dataset Search](https://datasetsearch.research.google.com/ ), [UCI Repository](https://archive.ics.uci.edu/ml/datasets.php), or [Wikipedia's list of datasets for machine-learning research](https://en.wikipedia.org/wiki/List_of_datasets_for_machine-learning_research)

-Furthermore, we should clarify the *hidden costs* of machine learning application, such as:
+Furthermore, we should clarify the *hidden costs* of a machine learning application, such as:

  + How expensive could get the storage and processing for rich media like images, sound, or video?

 ### ML Task
-After clarifying what data is avaiable, we brainstorm what type of ML should be used.
+After clarifying what data is available, we brainstorm what type of ML should be used.
 Here are some examples:

- + Supervised or unsupervised learing.
+ + Supervised or unsupervised learning.
- + If superwised, what type of ML task should be taken: classification, regression, or ranking?
+ + If supervised, what type of ML task should be taken: classification, regression, or ranking?
  + If classification, will it be binary- or multiclass classification task.
  + What is the input for a prediction task?
     + e.g. E-mail text.